BigPolarBear1/factorization/README.md

 Expect the full algorithm to drop this week.
 I have court ordered therapy tomorrow (bc I sent angry emails to the FBI and they are pieces of shit, come fight me losers), and I'll run 30k to and from therapy, so that will take up most of my day.. but I'll have some time to properly think about all the implementation details in my head while running.

 Sad day for the NSA, FBI, CIA, DIA, and all the other cunts.
 The amerian cryptologic advantage, destroyed by a single polar bear.
 I am stronger then all of america combined, HAHAHAHAHAHAHAHAHHAHAHHAA.

+I know this is it.
+This is the thing I overlooked for half a year.
+Using square moduli and finding a square mod m.
+It's so straight forward and simple... but I guess I just missed it for half a year.
+All my heroes, Galois, Euler, Fermat and Legendre would be laughing at me if they knew it took me half a year... but that's fine, I succeeded in the end.
+And now we're here.
+I hope you have a good day today western infosec, because the storm is coming now.
+And it's time to pay the price.